Aditya-raj77x/Libary-Book-Record-Management-/README.md

 #Routes and Endpoints
 ##/users
 POST: Create a new user ✅

 GET: Get all list of users ✅

 ##/users/{id}
 GET: Get a user by id ✅

 PUT: Update a user by id ✅

 DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid) ✅

 ##/users/subscription-details/{id}

 GET: Get user subscription details ✅

 Date of subscription
 Valid till
 Fine if any
 /books

 GET: Get all books ✅

 POST: Create/Add a new book ✅

 ##/books/{id}

 GET: Get a book by id ✅

 PUT: Update a book by id ✅

 ##/books/issued/by-user

 GET: Get all issued books✅

 ##/books/issued/withFine
-// TODO TASK // 🏁 GET: Get all issued books with fine
+// TODO TASK // 🏁 GET: Get all issued books with fine✅

 Subscription Types
 Basic (3 months) Standard (6 months) Premium (12 months)